edgespace-io/Edgestream/Android/README.md

 ## Notifications

 Manage Platform Notifications to be sent to the device running the EdgestreamSDK client.
-Developer must register for Notifications.
-Notifications will be sent to the device once registered whether or not the device is active
+Developer must configure their their application to receive notifications.
+Notifications will be sent to the device once the application has been configured whether or not the application is running or in the background.
+Please reference the [sample-device](sample-device/) applicaation for how to configure your application.

-### registerNotifications
+### configuration
 To receive notifiations you must add a few configuration items to your project and register your package name with the platform

 NOTE: Application Platform Registration is migrating to an API but is currently a manual process Register your package name by senging your package name to george.vigelette@edgespace.com you will receive a configuration file in return once your application is registered with the platform (google-services.json).

-After registering your application you will receive json configuration data that you must put in a file called google-services.json and the file must reside in your app directory
+After registering your application you will receive a configuration file google-services.json that must be added to the app directory of your application.

 ```java